googleapis/google-cloud-java/CONTRIBUTING.md

 It's also important to test that changes don't break compatibility with App/Compute Engine and when running elsewhere.
 To run tests on different platforms, try deploying the apps available on the [google-cloud-examples](https://github.com/GoogleCloudPlatform/google-cloud-examples) repository.
-End-to-end tests should ensure that google-cloud works when running on the
+End-to-end tests should ensure that google-cloud-java works when running on the

 * App Engine production environment (see the docs for [uploading your app to production App Engine](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine))
 * App Engine development server (see the docs for [testing your app with the development server](https://cloud.google.com/appengine/docs/java/tools/maven#testing_your_app_with_the_development_server))